JeffreyMPrice/weather_gov_api/docs/PRD.md

 ---

 ### **13. CI/CD Pipeline**
-- Use a CI/CD pipeline to automate testing, linting, and deployment.
-- Ensure all tests pass and RuboCop reports no offenses before merging changes.
-- Use tools like GitHub Actions or CircleCI for continuous integration.
+- **Steps**:
+  1. Install dependencies.
+  2. Run unit tests with RSpec.
+  3. Measure test coverage with SimpleCov.
+  4. Lint code with RuboCop.
-- Automate the deployment of the gem to RubyGems.org after passing all checks.
+  5. Deploy the gem to RubyGems.org after passing all checks.
+- **Tools**:
+  - CircleCI for continuous integration.
+  - SimpleCov for test coverage.
+  - RuboCop for linting.

 ---